AhmedNassar147/create-monorepo-boilerplate/README.md

 - yarn bootstrap (after finished) .
 - `cd devpackages/validate-packages-deps` and in your terminal run `npm link` .
 - `cd devpackages/precommit-linter` and in your terminal run `npm link` .
+- `cd devpackages/generate-app-assets` and in your terminal run `npm link` .
 ```

 ## yarn bootstrap